Jeyvers/blockchain/l1-l2-rollups.md

 ## sequences (a type of operator)

 (the one that orders and bundles the transaction) in some rollups this sequencer is centralized (which causes a problem)

+## rollups stages

+- a stage of a rollup is a categorization framework based on vitaliz proposed milestones. an opinionated assessment on the maturity of a rollup by the l2 beat team.
+- it's done to create an incentive for projects to work towards decentralization
+- three stages

+### stage zero (full training wheels)

+- operator and security council manage the rollup (centralized)
+- open source data for availability to enable verification
+- less than seven days to exit the system

+### stage one

+- rollup is starting to be governed by L1s
+- decentralized proof system
+- users can exit without coordination

+### stage two (no training wheels)

+- users are now protected against governance